jimniels/blog/posts/2025-09-14-mac-app-flea-market.md

 I have.
 It’s like strolling through one of those counterfeit, replica markets where all the goods _look_ legit at first glance.
 But then when you look closer, you realize something is off.

-For the query “AI chat”, there are so many ChatGPT-like apps the results are comical.
-Take a look at these app icons I pulled from my search:
+For the query “AI chat”, there are so many ChatGPT-like app icons the results are comical.
+Take a look at these:

 <div style="display: flex; flex-wrap: wrap; gap: 16px;">
 <img src="https://cdn.jim-nielsen.com/blog/2025/ai-icon-1.png" width="100" height="100" alt="App icon for Apple’s platform that looks like the ChatGPT app." />